College of Liberal Arts & Sciences

 Applications

 We offer Master's and PhD degrees at the Department of Geographical and Sustainability Sciences.
-Our graduate degrees are classified as STEM with the CIP code 45.0702 (Cartography and Geographic Information Systems).
-Graduate teaching and research fellowships, and assistantships are available for competitive students.
 Before applying, please contact me with your brief research interests and CV attached.
-Please read my publications below and visit The GeoSocial Lab website to learn more about our research in the lab.
-I invite competitive students for a Skype interview.
+Please check our publications at The GeoSocial Lab website to learn more about our research in the lab.
+I invite competitive students for a Zoom interview.
 The interview starts with a 6 minute, 40 second, a Pecha Kucha style presentation focused on your background, skills and research interests.

 Maryam Torkashvand (Ph.D. in Geography)